 Here are some certain minimum requirements to meet in order to qualify for this program:

 Skilled Work Experience

 - Express Entry candidates must score a minimum of 67 points out of 100 on the selection grid.

-- Candidate must reach at least CLB (Canadian Language Benchmark) level 7 on an approved French or English language test.
+- Candidate must reach at least CLB (Canadian Language Benchmark) level 7 on an approved French or English language test in all 4 abilities.